Wilfrick/Hanab-Convention/Condensed_Reference V2.md

 # Future ideas
  - Fast track for chop moves with multiple discardable cards
  - Conditional chop focus
- - What on early an option 2+ play means
+ - What on earth an option 2+ play means

 ------